microsoft/live-share/docs/quickstart/share.md

 ### 6. Send someone the invite link

 Send the link over e-mail, Slack, Skype, etc. to those you want to invite.
-Opening the link in a browser will allow them to join the collaboration session that is sharing the contents of the folder, project, or solution you opened.
+Opening the link in a browser allows them to join the collaboration session that is sharing the contents of the folder, project, or solution that you opened.
 Note that, given the level of access Live Share sessions can provide to guests, **you should only share with people you trust** and think through the implications of what you are sharing.

 > **Security Tip:** Want to understand the security implications of some of Live Share's features?
 Check out the [security](../reference/security.md) article.

-If the guest you invited has questions, the "[Quickstart: Join your first session](join.md)" article provides some more information on getting up and running as a guest.
+If the guest you invited has questions, the [Quickstart: Join your first session](join.md) article provides some more information on getting up and running as a guest.

 ### 7. [Optional] Approve the guest

-By default, guests will automatically join your collaboration session and you'll be notified when they're ready to work with you.
+By default, guests automatically join your collaboration session and you are notified when they're ready to work with you.

 <table style="border: none;">
 <tr style="border: none;">